onetoneisme/blackjack/units_refactored/CF for operators/Intermediate/003_Security Groups/06_Managing Security Groups.md

 #### Deleting a security group

 `cf delete-security-group SECURITY_GROUP_NAME` will delete a security group.
-Remember that to delete a security group, it must be unbinded.
+Remember that to delete a security group, you must first unbind it.

 #### Unbinding and deleting

-In order to unbind and delete Security Groups, the CLI offers several commands to that end:
+The CLI offers several commands for unbinding and deleting security groups:

 - `cf unbind-security-group SECURITY_GROUP_NAME ORG SPACE` will unbind a security group from a space
-- `cf unbind-staging-security-group SECURITY_GROUP_NAME` will unbind a security group from the set of security group for staging applications
+- `cf unbind-staging-security-group SECURITY_GROUP_NAME` will unbind a security group from the set of security groups for staging applications
-- `cf unbind-running-security-group SECURITY_GROUP_NAME` will a security group from the set of security groups for running applications
+- `cf unbind-running-security-group SECURITY_GROUP_NAME` will unbind a security group from the set of security groups for running applications

-#### Trying it
+#### Try it

-Let's unbind the security group we have created and delete it:
+Let's unbind the security group we have created and then delete it:

 1. `cf unbind-security-group mysql-sg my-org my-first-space`
 2. `cf delete-security-group mysql-sg`